-GI Generation – People who are born between 1901 and 1926
+- GI Generation – People who are born between 1901 and 1926

-Silent Generation – People who are born between 1927 and 1945
+- Silent Generation – People who are born between 1927 and 1945

-Baby Boomers – People who are born between 1946 and 1964
+- Baby Boomers – People who are born between 1946 and 1964

-Generation X – People who are born between 1965 and 1980
+- Generation X – People who are born between 1965 and 1980

-Generation Y or Millennials – People who are born between 1981 and 2000
+- Generation Y or Millennials – People who are born between 1981 and 1996

-Generation Z – People who are born after 2001
+- Generation Z – People who are born after 1996

-If you belong to a different generation than your target market, then the answer to the above question is yes.
+But do you require generation marketing for your business?
+Well, it all depends on your business and requirement.
+If your business belongs to a different generation than your target market, then the answer to the above question is yes.
 You might require generational marketing.
 It is tough sometimes to connect with a generation that is different from your own.